 Fields Of Personal Injury

 There are many areas included in the field of personal injury.
-Attorneys or law firms may practice in one or more of any of these fields and display the Verified Personal Injury Lawyers™ seal.
+Attorneys or law firms may practice in one or more of these fields and display the Verified Personal Injury Lawyers™ seal.
 A few of the fields within personal injury include:

 - Car Accidents